Erika Geiss

 Erika Geiss is a Democratic politician from Michigan currently representing the 1st Senate district.
-She previously represented the 6th senate district.
-She previously served in the House of Representatives for the 12th district – which comprises Romulus, Taylor and part of Van Buren Township – in the Michigan House of Representatives after being elected in November 2014.
-She succeeded her husband, Doug Geiss, in office.
+Geiss previously represented the 6th senate district.

+Biography

 Geiss is the granddaughter of Afro-Panamanian immigrants.
+She attended Brandeis University, where she received her bachelor’s degree in developmental psychology.
+She went on to receive a master’s degree in art and architectural history at Tufts University.

+She previously served in the Michigan House of Representatives for the 12th district – which comprises Romulus, Taylor and part of Van Buren Township – in the Michigan House of Representatives after being elected in November 2014.
+She succeeded her husband, Doug Geiss, in office in the 12th district.

+She was elected to the 6th District of the Michigan Senate in 2019, and to the 1st District in 2023.